 As noted by various eye witnesses, many of whom were railway staff, the train appeared to slow correctly when entering platform one, but was seen to be going too fast as it ran along the platform.
 Indeed one eyewitness – railwayman M.Gordon remarked to a colleague “that train is not going to stop”.

 A few seconds later, the leading cab ploughed into the platform 1 buffer assembly, at what is believed to be around 10-15mph.
-The upper portion of the front coach detached from the bogie assembly and carried on over the concourse, demolishing most of the ticket office and taking out a centre beam before crashing though the front of the building and coming to rest, as seen below.
+The upper portion of the front coach detached from the bogie assembly and carried on over the concourse, demolishing most of the ticket office and taking out a centre beam before crashing though the front of the building and coming to rest.

 The fatality was a Mrs Joyce Carr, who had just bought a ticket from the office.
 The 13 other injured were taken to Medway hospital, including a near term pregnant woman who gave birth 2 hours later.